isomerpages/govtech-gobusiness/pages/solutionrepo/solution2161.md

 ---
-title: Climate Environment Monitoring Control Equipment/ System
+title: Water Filtration System
 permalink: /productivity-solutions-grant/solutionrepo/solution2161
 ---

-## Climate Environment Monitoring Control Equipment/ System
+## Water Filtration System

 ## Overview

 **Description**

-Climate control system (smart roof ventilator/ vents, smart misting, sustainable shade netting e.g. Polycarbonate sheeting with UV coating, heat pump, cooling system, thermostat controller etc)
+A system for filtration of water used for farming to improve growing conditions, prevent diseases and increase yield.

 ## Solution Packages Option(s)